 I guess the only real difference is the way bridal magazines fashionably label ‘real moments.’
 To keep it simple, as a documentary wedding photographer, I love pictures like this…

-THE ART OF DOCUMENTARY IS OBSERVATION
+THE ART OF DOCUMENTARY PHOTOGRAPHY IS OBSERVATION

 “It’s about waiting for, seeing and feeling all the important elements of what makes an ordinary moment and extraordinary picture” – Wes Simpson